SwissDataScienceCenter/renku/docs/user/templates.rst

   ``<variable_name>: <variable_description>``, where the name will be used as the variable name provided to the engine and the description will be presented to the user to explain the variable's intended use.
+* ``allow_template_update``: When set to ``true``, indicates that this template supports being updated.
+When the template gets updated, projects created from it will get updated with the new template files.
+Defaults to ``false``.
+Also see ``immutable_template_files``.
+* ``immutable_template_files``: A list of file paths inside the template (relative to the project root) that should not be changed by users for ``allow_template_update`` to work.
+Users changing any of these files will get a warning when trying to commit those changes.
+Template files not in this list won't get updated on template update if they were modified by a user.
+If a user does change one of these files, automated template update is no longer supported on that project, to prevent broken/inconsistent projects.

 In addition to the custom variables mentioned above, we also provide some renku-specific variables that are always available in templates, namely: